Part 5. Protein structure annotation settings

 types of interactions, as well as their combinations are

 colored distinctly.
-Interacting sites can be optionally
+Interaction sites can be optionally

-contrasted with protein interfaces predicted using
+contrasted with protein interfaces predicted by

 SPPIDER.

-close sequence homologs to a query structure of the
+close sequence homologs to the structure of

 transcription factor CSL (PDB id 1ttu, chain A).

-| Interfaces by SCORPPION |
+Interfaces by SCORPPION |

 |